Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Centers and diagonalization of homogeneous polynomials

-It follows that $Z(f) = PZ(g)P^{-1}.$ As Example \ref{sp}, it is ready to see that $Z(g)$ consists of all diagonal matrices.
+It follows that $Z(f) = PZ(g)P^{-1}.$ According to Remark~\ref{sp}, it is ready to see that $Z(g)$ consists of all diagonal matrices.
 Hence $Z(f)$ is isomorphic to $\C^n$ as algebras.

-Conversely, if $Z(f) \cong \C^n$, then $Z(f)$ has a basis consisting of orthogonal primitive idempotents, say $\epsilon_1,$ $\epsilon_2,$ \dots, $\epsilon_n.$ Since the matrices $\epsilon_1,$ $\epsilon_2,$ \dots, $\epsilon_n$ are mutually commuting and are diagonalizable, there exists an invertible matrix $P$ such that for all $i,$ $P^{-1}\epsilon_iP=E_i$, where the $ii$-entry of $E_i$ is $1$ and other entries are all $0.$ Take the change of variables $x=Py.$ Then it is not hard to verify that $g(y):=f(Py)$ is diagonal.
-Indeed, by the above argument, we have $Z(g)=P^{-1}Z(f)P,$ so $Z(g)$ consists of all diagonal matrices.
-Therefore, the hessian matrix of $g(y)$ must be diagonal due to the condition of center algebras.
-This happens only if $g(y)$ is diagonal.
-Hence $f$ is diagonalizable.
+Conversely, if $Z(f) \cong \C^n$, then $Z(f)$ has a basis consisting of orthogonal primitive idempotents, say $\epsilon_1,$ $\epsilon_2,$ \ldots, $\epsilon_n.$ Since $\epsilon_1,$ $\epsilon_2,$ \ldots, $\epsilon_n$ mutually commute and are diagonalizable, there exists an invertible matrix $P$ such that $P^{-1}\epsilon_iP=E_i$ for all $i$, where $E_i$'s $ii$-entry is $1$ and 0 elsewhere.
+Take the change of variables $x=Py,$ then it is not hard to verify that $g(y)$ is diagonal.
+Indeed, by the above argument, we have $Z(g)=P^{-1}Z(f)P$ and $Z(g)$ consists of all diagonal matrices.
+Therefore, $G$ must be diagonal due to the condition of center algebras.
+This happens only if $g$ is diagonal and hence, $f$ is diagonalizable.
 This proves the statement. \end{proof}

-It is also of interest whether a polynomial $f(x)$ is orthogonally, or unitarily diagonalizable, namely, whether there exists a change of variables $x=Py$ in which $P$ is orthogonal or unitary so that $f(Py)$ is diagonal \cite{huang2021diagonalizable,huang2021centres,huang2022harrison}.
-The previous proposition can be applied to this problem effectively due to a result of Harrison which states that the diagonalization of a diagonalizable polynomial is essentially unique \cite{harrison1975grothendieck}.
-This is also obvious from the fact that a finite-dimensional commutative algebra has a unique set of orthogonal primitive idempotents disregarding the order, see \cite{huang2022harrison}.
-Thus we can determine whether $f$ is orthogonally or unitarily diagonalizable by directly checking the change of variables $P$ \cite{huang2021diagonalizable}.
+It is also of interest whether a polynomial $f$ is orthogonally, or unitarily diagonalizable, namely, whether there exists a change of variables $x=Py$ in which $P$ is orthogonal or unitary so that $f(Py)$ is diagonal \cite{robeva2016orthogonal,koiran2021orthogonal,kolda2000orthogonal,boralevi2017orthogonal}.
+The previous proposition can be applied to this problem effectively as Harrison states that the diagonalization of a diagonalizable polynomial is essentially unique \cite{harrison1975grothendieck}.
+This is also obvious from the fact that a finite-dimensional commutative algebra has a unique set of orthogonal primitive idempotents disregarding the order, see \cite{huang2023centers}.
+Thus, we can determine whether $f$ is orthogonally or unitarily diagonalizable by directly checking $P$.